-- The New Republic is broadly center-left, having supported the Soviet Union in its early years, although it turned against it during the Cold War once Soviet policy became more aggressive (while maintaining a similarly oppositional stance against McCarthyism).
+- The New Republic (TNR to its friends) is broadly center-left, having supported the Soviet Union in its early years, although it turned against it during the Cold War once Soviet policy became more aggressive (while maintaining a similarly oppositional stance against McCarthyism).
 It moved to the right during Andrew Sullivan's tenure as editor in the '90s (including running an inflammatory article on race and intelligence at the height of the "Bell Curve" controversy), though it has since shifted back following his departure; on the other hand, a retrospective high point during Sullivan's tenure was when Sullivan put forward the first argument in favor of gay marriage as the cover article in the August 28, 1989 issue of TNR.note Has generally supported a pro-interventionist foreign policy, to the irritation of many otherwise similar-minded liberals.
 Their editor from 1948 to 1956, Michael Straight, had worked as a spy for the KGB during the '30s.
 Originally a weekly magazine, it changed to a biweekly publication model in 2007.

 - National Review: A conservative biweekly magazine founded by William F. Buckley.
 It played a major role in shaping much of the policy of the "New Right" coalition that would eventually bring Ronald Reagan into power, while simultaneously helping to purge American conservatism of its more odious elements (the anti-Semites, the Birchers and, starting in the '70s, the segregationists).
 It remains one of the most influential conservative news outlets around.

 - The Weekly Standard: Another conservative magazine, this one published weekly and founded by Rupert Murdoch in 1995.
 Its adherence to the Right is primarily due to its association with Neoconservatism, with an international focus (being an aggressively anticommunist and interventionist one); its domestic opinions are mostly centered on libertarian-ish economics, but you get the feeling the Standard doesn't care quite as much about that.
 During Murdoch's ownership, it lost over a million dollars a year, though Murdoch wouldn't sell it until 2009.
 Since then, it has become more successful.
 Noted for its editor, conservative opinion leader William Kristolnote —it would be fair to say that were this a British publication, it would have the nickname The Weekly Kristol.

 - Mother Jones: A left-wing publication, named after labor organizer Mary Harris Jones.
 Based in San Francisco, it is the largest left-wing news magazine in the country, though its bimonthly model means that it prints far fewer issues than The Nation does.
 Michael Moore worked as an editor for it for a few months in 1986.
 During the '80s, it was notable for its staunch feminist stance and its support for various Central American leftist movements, including the Sandinistas in Nicaragua.
 In the 2012 election it gained a rather large amount of prominence for being the source to which Mitt Romney's infamous "47%" remarks were leaked (by Jimmy Carter's grandson, no less).

 - New York magazine, originally a lifestyle-and-culture magazine focusing on New York City, has started to enter the nationwide consciousness with increasing politics coverage (led primarily by Jonathan Chait); the extensive use of writer blogs closely mirrors The Atlantic and The New Republic.
 Its still-strong focus on culture makes it in many way more similar to the monthly magazines (listed below) rather than the other news-oriented weeklies.
 Its image is basically "The New Yorker's hipsterish grandson (who probably lives in Brooklyn)."
 As of 2014, now a biweekly (rather like TNR).

 In addition, The Economist